An adjournment debate on Black History Month has been scheduled for Thursday 21 October 2021. Abena Oppong-Asare MP will

 Excluding those arrangements not yet assigned to a scheme, 193,259 (36%) were on Collect and Pay in December 2020.
 The proportion of arrangements assigned to Collect and Pay was 30% in March 2017 and has risen gradually since then.

-The below chart shows that around 67-68% of parents on Collect and Pay have contributed a form of payment in each quarter since December 2018 (not including the data for June 2020).
+Around 67-68% of parents on Collect and Pay have contributed a form of payment in each quarter since December 2018 (not including the data for June 2020).
 This is an increase from around 55-56% in the period March 2015 to September 2016.
 In the quarter ending December 2020, compliance was 72% (Source: DWP, Child Maintenance Service statistics: Data to September 2020 (Experimental), Great Britain, December 2020, Table 6).